What is 'Show Don't Tell', and when and why should we avoid it?

 Because that is the cardinal rule: show emotion, tell feeling.

-There is one other moment where telling is appropriate—to summarise an event you don’t want to take for.
+There is one other moment where telling is appropriate—to summarise an event you don’t want to take forever.
 Below is an extract from a current WIP:

 Summer comes.
 The greens of the landscape sharpen, the day turning longer, lazier.
 Flowers bloom everywhere, in the manicured gardens, in window boxes, by the sides of the roads and the floors of the forest.
 The world is swathed with them, and Boann too.
 The boughs of the woodlands are brimming with so many flowers that even the rivers are bursting with them.